The #NowIUnderstand glossary: the DMAIC problem resolution method

 Once the cause(s) of the problem have been identified, it is time to consider possible solutions.
 There may be a number of possibilities, and it is advisable to sift through them to select the solution(s) to implement to achieve the desired objectives.

-This entails continuous improvement and operational excellence, so it is crucial to set up an action plan management and monitoring programme for those solutions actually implemented, making it possible to measure the degree of improvements achieved and their longevity.
+This entails continuous improvement and operational excellence, so it is crucial to set up an action plan management and monitoring program for those solutions actually implemented, making it possible to measure the degree of improvements achieved and their longevity.

 The key feature of DMAIC projects is that they are based on tried and tested organisational methods structured around the different Six Sigma certification levels (White Belt, Yellow Belt, Green Belt, Black Belt and Master Black Belt) that are awarded to individuals after taking various training courses and running different projects.